-1. A task instance that starts a transaction must complete the transaction before starting a new transaction.

-- 2. The task provider uses the jakarta.transaction.UserTransaction interface to demarcate transactions. - 3.
-Transactions are demarcated using the begin(), commit(), and rollback() methods of the UserTransaction interface. - 4.
+- 1. A task instance that starts a transaction must complete the transaction before starting a new transaction. - 2.
+The task provider uses the jakarta.transaction.UserTransaction interface to demarcate transactions. - 3.
+Transactions are demarcated using the begin(), commit() , and rollback() methods of the UserTransaction interface. - 4.
 While an instance is in an active transaction, resource-specific transaction demarcation APIs must not be used (e.g. if a java.sql.Connection is enlisted in the transaction instance, the Connection.commit() and Connection.rollback() methods must not be used). - 5.
 The task instance must complete the transaction before the task method ends.

-See section 3.1.8.2.1 for an example of using a UserTransaction within a task.
+See the example titled UserTransaction Usage Example under section 3.1.8.2 for an example of using a UserTransaction within a task.